 Loosely translated (by me), it says that Integrate Mineral Watery Foundation is a hydrating formula that keeps the skin moist and “bouncy”, similar to how the skin would appear after a sheet mask treatment.
 It also said that the foundation is non-drying and lasting.
 Skin would be so supple it glows.
 Something like that. :)

-Read on to find out why Integrate Mineral Watery Foundation received 5/5 review rating.
+Read on to find out why Integrate Mineral Watery Foundation received a 5/5 review rating.

 What’s Great about Integrate Mineral Watery Foundation?